Continuing Education Policies & Information

 The maximum number of CME/CE credits for each learning activity is listed on the individual course page.

-Continuing education credits for physicians will be noted on each learning activity, along with the maximum number of AMA PRA Category 1 Credit(s)™ designated for the individual live activity.
+The American Psychoanalytic Association designates these Live Activities for the designated maximum number of AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The New Center for Psychoanalysis is approved by the American Psychological Association to sponsor continuing education for psychologists.
 New Center for Psychoanalysis maintains responsibility for this program and its content.
 Full attendance is required for psychologists to receive credit; partial credit may not be awarded based on APA guidelines.
 For the psychologists’ records, certificates of attendance are provided at the completion of the course.

 Social Workers, Marriage and Family Therapists (LCSW, LMFT, ASW, IMF, LEP, LPCC, PCCI)